 Our Common Stock and Public Warrants are listed on the Nasdaq Capital Market under the symbols "SRZN" and "SRZNW", respectively.
+We expect to list the PIPE Warrants on Nasdaq under the symbol "SRZNXZ."

 Transfer Agent

 The transfer agent for our securities is Continental Stock Transfer & Trust Company.
 The transfer agent's address is One State Street Plaza, 30th Floor New York, New York 10004.